Ronnie Carroll: Political career

 Carroll contested his home Hampstead and Highgate constituency seat in the 1997 UK General Election, and the Uxbridge by-election in July that year with the Rainbow Alliance.
 He stood in the 2008 Haltemprice and Howden by-election as a candidate for Make Politicians History and received 29 votes, despite announcing that he was trying to enter the record books by receiving no votes.

-He stood as a candidate (under the name 'The Eurovisionary Carroll') for the 2015 general election, in the Hampstead and Kilburn constituency.
+He ran as a candidate (under the name 'The Eurovisionary Carroll') for the 2015 general election, in the Hampstead and Kilburn constituency.
 Nominations had closed on 9 April 2015, just four days before his death, but polling day was not until 7 May.
 He was standing as an independent so the poll continued; if he had won the election, the ballot would have been re-run at a later date.
 In the event he polled 113 votes to finish sixth out of seven candidates.

 Personal life

 Through work in variety theatre he met his first wife, Millicent Martin, they married in Barbados in 1958, remaining married until 1969.
-His company Ronnie Carroll Productions Ltd went into liquidation in 1969 following a petition from the Inland Revenue.
+His company Ronnie Carroll Productions Ltd went into liquidation in 1969 after a petition from the Inland Revenue.
 He had suffered gambling losses of £170,000 in recent years.

 His second wife was the Olympic runner June Paul and they married on 21 September 1970.
-They ran a successful nightclub in Grenada which failed when there was a Revolution and the Airport runways were dug up, ending tourism for a time.
-He was first declared bankrupt in 1974 when his second marriage to June Paul ended, Paul went on to own the "Everyman Cinema" in Hampstead.
-Carroll went on to marry and divorce his third and last wife, South African-born Glenda Kentridge.
-In 1989 Carroll was declared bankrupt for a second time, at one point, running a food stall in Camden Market.
+They ran a successful nightclub in Grenada, which failed when there was a revolution and the airport runways were dug up, ending tourism for a time.
+He was first bankrupt in 1974 when his marriage to June Paul ended, Paul went on to own the "Everyman Cinema" in Hampstead.
+Carroll later married and divorced his third and last wife, Glenda Kentridge, from South Africa.
+In 1989 he was declared bankrupt for a second time, at one point running a food stall in Camden Market.

-He lived his last years in Hampstead, north London, and was a regular caller to radio phone-in shows on BBC London 94.9.
+He lived his last years in Hampstead, north London and was a regular caller to radio phone-in shows on BBC London 94.9.
 He died in London on 13 April 2015, at age 80.
 He was survived by two sons with June and a daughter and son, his children with Glenda.